jagadishramasamy/metsynd/README.md

 ## Installation

-You can install the development version of metsynd like so:
+You can install this package by:

 ``` r
 # install.packages("metsynd")